 - Your business doesn’t need to be incorporated.
 Many smaller businesses are simple sole proprietorships.
 If you have a sole proprietorship, you are personally responsible for any debt and your personal credit report will be pulled when you apply for the card.
 Instead of using a business Federal ID number, you can just enter your personal social security number into the Federal ID number box on the credit card application.

 - Ideally, you'd open a business checking account and make sure you have any necessary business licenses before you start applying for business credit cards.
-If you look around, you should be able to find a bank or credit-union that will give you a checking account without any monthly fees.
+If you look around, you should be able to find a bank or credit union that will give you a business checking account without any monthly fees.

-Amex and Chase sometime require that your small business generate over $1,000 in revenues.
+Amex and Chase sometime require that the business revenue on your application be at least $1,000.
 But many people believe that the revenue question on their business credit card application represents a prediction of the current year's revenue, rather than a summary of the previous year's.

 But you can also apply with an Employer Identification Number (EIN) instead.
 You can very quickly go online and acquire a free EIN for your sole proprietorship.

 Once you get a business card, you can usually use it for non-business-related purchases

 The thorniest issue with business credit cards is whether you can use them for personal spending.

 By law, business cards don’t have the same protections as personal credit cards.
 As a result, banks need to be sure that they can’t be accused of skirting the personal credit card regulations by promoting small business cards for personal use.
 Therefore, you’ll never see any materials from the bank suggesting that you can put personal charges on a business card.
 And the official rules for the card will typically prohibit using the card for personal spending.